 One of the cornerstones of many spritual and healing practices is a focus on breathwork.

 The great news about adding a breathing practice is you don’t need any special tools and can do it anywhere at any time.
-Learn more about the Benefits of Yoga Breathing and see if it doesn’t help you!
+Learn more about the Benefits of Yoga Breathing (click to read on my site) and see if it doesn’t help you!

 What is the purpose of a spiritual retreat?